2024 Guide To Traveling with Parkinson’s Disease

 • Ensure your medication list is up-to-date with your doctor’s name and number.
 You also want all names, including generic and name brands, as well as dosage and frequency.

 • Refrain from adjusting your medication time with changes in the time zone.
-Instead, maintain your same dosing schedule when traveling, especially on long train or airline flights, and use an alarm to remind you when to dose.
+Instead, maintain the same dosing schedule when traveling, especially on long train or airline flights, and use an alarm to remind you when to dose.

 • Store at least one day’s dosage of medication in a fanny pack, pocket, or purse.